Katherine Ryan: Other work

 On 6 June 2014, YouTube comedy duo Jack and Dean released a music video for their song "Consent" featuring Ryan in an acting role.

 In 2015 and 2016, Ryan wrote a weekly column in the British entertainment magazine NME.
 In 2016 she featured in Disney XD and Teletoon's animated television series Counterfeit Cat, where she voiced Ranceford, the stuck-up, white, odd-eyed cat and leader of the Sunshine Circle for Cats.

 In 2021, Ryan hosted the six-part reality competition All That Glitters: Britain's Next Jewellery Star on BBC2.
-Also in 2021 she presented the ITV2 dating show Ready to Mingle.
+Also in 2021, she presented the ITV2 dating show Ready to Mingle.
+Ryan released her debut memoir "The Audacity" in September 2021.

 In November 2022, Ryan was the subject of an interview in the BBC series Louis Theroux Interviews... with Louis Theroux, during which she told Theroux about the "open secret" of an alleged sexual abuser who was a prominent TV personality.

 In January 2023, Ryan appeared as "Pigeon" on the fourth series of The Masked Singer.

 In early 2025, Ryan appeared as a judge on the fifth season of Canada's Got Talent.

 On 19 June 2025, Ryan was announced as reunion host of The Real Housewives of London.

 Personal life

 Ryan was in a relationship with American comedian Alex Edelman, which ended in 2019.

-Ryan gave birth to her first child, a daughter, at age 25.
+Ryan gave birth to her first child, a daughter, at the age of 25.

 In 2019, Ryan entered into a civil partnership with Bobby Kootstra.
 The two had dated in Canada as teenagers and were reunited when Ryan returned to her hometown while filming an episode of the TV show Who Do You Think You Are?
 Ryan and Kootstra have three children together: a son (born in June 2021) and two daughters (born in December 2022 and October 2025).

 Ryan was diagnosed with stage II melanoma in her twenties; a mole on her leg was removed.
 In 2025, she was diagnosed with early melanoma and underwent a mole removal.
+Ryan was also diagnosed with lupus in 2008.